Getting started with the Structural free trial

 Starting the generation

-For the sample workspace, in the quick start checklist, click Generate data.
-The Generate Data option is also available at the top right of the workspace management view.
+The Generate Data option is at the top right of the Tonic heading.

 The Confirm Generation panel provides access to the current destination configuration, along with other advanced generation options such as subsetting and upsert.
 It also indicates if there are any issues that prevent you from starting the data generation.
 For example, if the workspace does not have a configured destination, then Structural cannot run the data generation.